Cats and Coyotes

 Tests for disease found the cats were very healthy, with few getting positive results for the four infections.
 However, more than half had been exposed to Toxoplasma gondii at some point.
 This is higher than found in studies in other parts of the US.
 Other wildlife in the Chicago area was also found to have a high rate of T gondii exposure, including raccoons, skunks and coyotes.

-Thirty-nine of the cats were fitted with radio-collars.
+Thirty-nine of the cats in the cat Coyote predation study were fitted with radio-collars.
 It is sad to note that 20% of them (eight cats) died during the course of the study, although this is actually a much better survival rate than the scientists expected.
 Three were apparently killed by coyotes, two died after being hit by a vehicle, one died of disease, and it wasn’t possible to determine the cause of death of the other two deceased cats.

 Another surprising finding is that almost a quarter of the cats were kidnapped, “removed from the system by cat advocates” who were opposed to the study.
 It is not clear what happened to these cats.
 Another 28% were legally adopted or removed, the transmitters expired for 13% of the cats, and there was no data on the remaining ten per cent.